danjhd/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/100-lab-02-resources.md

   {{% expand "Expand to see the solution" %}}
   ![ami-gif](../ami-1.gif)
   {{% /expand %}}
-  1. Once you have your AMI ID, copy and paste it to **ImageId** property.
+  1. Once you have your AMI ID, copy and paste it to the **ImageId** property in your template file.

 {{% notice info %}}